sunnyl24/Mental-Health-and-Poverty-MEPS/research-assessment.md

 - What did you learn from this project that you will carry forward to future projects?
 - What are you most proud of in this project?

+One of the most challenging aspects of this project was learning the foundational concepts of RStudio, Zotero, GitHub, and various R packages—all while adjusting to an entirely new workflow.
+Unlike the traditional methods I was familiar with, such as writing research papers in Word or managing data in Excel, this project required me to integrate multiple tools into a cohesive, reproducible research process.
+Initially, understanding how these components interconnected felt overwhelming, but gradually, I began to appreciate the advantages of this structured approach.
+The most rewarding aspect was being able to effectively explain my work to my parents and PI.
+Articulating my research process revealed how much knowledge I had actually gained throughout this class.
+Before these conversations, I hadn't fully recognized my own progress, but verbalizing my methods helped me appreciate the significant strides I had made in understanding data analysis and research workflows.
+Equally rewarding was discovering the efficiency of R—particularly when cleaning data and implementing dynamic in-line text, which eliminated tedious manual updates across multiple sections of my paper.
+If I were to start over, I would prioritize developing a consistent coding style and structured workflow from the beginning.
+Initially, my approach lacked coherence—I had no systematic method for organizing code, determining operational sequences, or implementing best practices.
+Establishing a clear structure early would have significantly enhanced my efficiency and reduced frustration.
+Through this project, I gained a deep appreciation for the importance of reproducibility, automation, and organization in research.
+Working with RStudio, managing citations through Zotero, and utilizing GitHub for version control has equipped me with valuable skills that I'll apply to future research endeavors.
+I now clearly see the advantages of integrated, programmatic approaches over traditional static, manual methods.
+What I'm most proud of is my ability to independently clean, analyze, and present data in a professional and reproducible manner.
+Although I have a lot more to learn and to polish my workflow and style and transitioning from familiar tools to this sophisticated research workflow was challenging, I feel like I have developed a strong foundation that will support my future work.
+This project has substantially boosted my confidence in tackling complex data analysis challenges, and I'm eager to apply these newly acquired skills in future research.
 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection:

 - Creating many figures and tables, or particularly complex or creative ones